How often should I de-clutter?

-- De-clutter specific ‘hot spots’ We all have ‘hot spots’ in out homes.
-Hot spots are those places where we tend to put things when we aren’t sure (or, let’s face it- can’t be bothered) where they go.
-The kitchen drawer we mentioned earlier, or the large plate on the windowsill that tends to overflow regularly.
 These are your hot spots.
-These are places that you can tackle regularly, to keep the build up of clutter at bay.
-Clear a space and sort the contents of your hot spot into categories- after deciding what you want to keep and what you no longer need.
+These are places that you can periodically tackle to keep the build-up of clutter at bay.
+Clear a space and sort the contents of your hot spots into categories- after deciding what you want to keep and what you no longer need.

 So, how often should I de-clutter?

 The answer is… it depends.
-Its always a good idea to have a regular deep cleans, and this can be a really good time to have a de-clutter.
-But if you find yourself wondering where on earth your spare surfaces have gone, or why that kitchen drawer no longer closes… it’s time.
+It’s always a good idea to have regular deep cleans, and this can be a perfect time to have a de-clutter.
+But if you wonder where on Earth your spare surfaces have gone or why that kitchen drawer no longer closes… it’s time.